Top 10 Things to Do in Japan in July

 1. Summer Festivals

 Kyoto Gion Festival (祇園祭) is counted as one of three greatest festivals in Japan.
-This traditional festival has been held for over 1,000 years in Yasaka Shrine, the famous shrine in Gion area in Kyoto.
+This traditional festival has been held for over 1,000 years at Yasaka Shrine, the famous shrine in Gion area in Kyoto.
+It takes place for the entire month of July, yet the main event with procession is held on 17th and 24th.

 Date: 1–31 July (main events: 17 and 24 July)